ForO (Forecasting for the Observatories)

 The PWV forecasted time series show the predicted evolution of the PWV (y-axis, in mm) over time (x-axis, date and time UTC).
 The plot is divided by a vertical line, which indicates de latest WRF model run time (also marked in the plot with the label "Forecast Start", into two parts:

-• To the left of the line is the latest 24 hours PWV as predicted by the WRF model in the latest 4 runs (shown in blue color).
+• To the left of the line is the latest 2 runs as predicted by the WRF model in the latest 4 runs (shown in blue color).
 This "past forecast" can be used to make a verification of the forecasts with PWV observational data (for example, from the PWV monitor based on GPS in operation at ORM) or based on the infrared instrument performance used last night (for example: from the registered instrument sensitivities).
 In this sense, we have included also the latest PWV observations by the Water Vapour monitor based on GPS in operation at both ORM and OT (shown in green color).

 • To the right of the vertical line is the next 3 day (72 hours) forecast of PWV above the observatory.
 An additional vertical line in green color shows the "Present time", which is automatically set every time the user access this plot.
 It helps the user to locate the present moment and its PWV forecasted value.